 Is Ozone a Problem Indoors?

-Most ozone comes from outdoors, not indoors.
-And fortunately ozone is highly unstable.
+Since the source of most ozone is from vehicles and power plants, most ozone comes from outdoors, not indoors.
+What’s more, fortunately ozone is highly unstable.
 As it comes into contacts with indoor surfaces, it gets removed from the air.

 Studies have found that air conditioned homes with doors and windows closed have indoor ozone levels that are typically less than 10% of outdoor levels.
 But if you have a central air system that brings in outdoor air, ozone levels will be higher.
 With the doors and windows open, studies have found indoor ozone is about 50% to 75% of outdoor levels.